kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

   * Find the Star Map on the ocean floor
 4. **Tatooine**
   * [Save Teleport](<../Techniques/Save Teleporting>) into the Eastern Dune Sea
-  * Kill the Krayt Dragon OR perform Krayt Skip to obtain the Star Map
+  * Skip the Krayt Dragon to obtain the Star Map
 5. **Korriban**
   * Inflitrate the Academy
   * Earn five prestige points with Uthar Wynn